 Introduction: Special Valuation Branch

 India is the second-highest populated country in the world which makes it a huge market for both Indian and foreign companies.
 Both developed and underdeveloped countries can’t have everything on their specific land so everyone has to import and export goods to increase the availability of goods and other utility items.
 It is a very huge market which is why governments have to regulate the imports and exports of goods and other utility items.
 Custom authority works as a regulatory body that is governed by the government of India.
-The Central Board of indirect taxes and customs (https://taxinformation.cbic.gov.in/) is the official regulatory organization of the government of India.
-CBIC means Central Board of Indirect Taxes & Customs comes under the ministry of finance which is governed by the govt. of India.
+The Central Board of indirect taxes and Customs is the official regulatory organization of the government of India.
+CBIC means Central Board of Indirect Taxes & Customs comes under the Ministry of Finance which is governed by the govt. of India.
 This organization and ministry is responsible for collecting indirect taxes.
-CBIC (central board of indirect taxes and customs) also cooperates with the ministry of finance in the process of making policies about indirect taxes and customs.
+CBIC (central board of indirect taxes and customs) also cooperates with the Ministry of Finance in the process of making policies about indirect taxes and customs.

 Table of Contents